Frequently Asked Questions

 Durham’s is not waterproof, nor should it ever be used for structural, or load-bearing, application.
 Consider a concrete-based patching material or hydraulic cement stop-leak material for pinhole-sized water leaks.

-Removing Durham’s can be difficult, but if you get it wet and let it absorb some moisture it will not make it soft, but may help in getting it out.
+Removing Durham’s can be difficult, but if you get it wet and let it absorb some moisture, it may help in getting it out.
 You will need to break it up or dig it out.
-Or if it’s not too thick, sand it out.
+If it’s not too thick, you may sand it out.
 It needs to be removed by mechanical means.
 We have had pretty good luck drilling down through the middle of the patch and putting a screw or nail in to break the putty loose or into smaller pieces.

 Yes.
 Durham’s is often used for this.
 It can be spread over the underlying materials and textured using a piece of damp terrycloth, sponge, or other rough material.
 You can add more putty if needed, or embed stones to simulate a rocky outcropping.
 You can also help anchor the putty by putting some screws into the wood with the heads sticking up and spread the putty around them, if you want.
 But that’s only necessary if the item is going to get some rough handling.

-Durham’s doesn’t really expire, you just need to be sure that it is kept dry and sealed in its can.
-A very old can may lose some of its strength, but will still mix up fine and should be useable for most repairs.
+Durham’s Water Putty does not expire, you just need to be sure that it is kept dry and sealed in its can.
+A very old can may lose some strength, but will still mix up fine and should be useable for most repairs.
 If it has hard chunks, discard it, because that means it has gotten damp.
-But if it’s still powdery, it’s still ok.

 Since putty can be fluffy or packed in a can, the important thing is to mix it by weight.
 About three parts putty to one part water.
 If it is difficult to weigh it, then be sure to “pack” the powder in the measuring container.
 You can just put some powder in a container and add the water a little at a time, and keep stirring until you reach the consistency you need.
 You can make it thicker to avoid sagging in vertical applications.
 Or much thinner if you are casting a figurine.
 A thicker mix on a hot, dry day gives you a shorter working time.
 But other than that, putty is quite flexible and forgiving.